KateMorley/grid/README.md

 The CSS refers to `proza-light.woff2` and `proza-regular.woff2`.
 These are commercial fonts, so are not included in this repository.
 Licences for [Proza](http://bureauroffa.com/about-proza) can be purchased from [Bureau Roffa](http://bureauroffa.com/).
 Alterenatively, the simplified free version [Proza Libre](http://bureauroffa.com/about-proza-libre) can be used instead.

+### Cloudflare

+If the `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ZONE_ID` constants in `configuration.php` are set to non-empty strings, visit counts will be retrieved from Cloudflare.
+The Cloudflare API token mst be configured to provide Analytics Read access for the zone.

 ## Codebase structure

 PHP classes can be found in the `classes` directory.
 The [Database](classes/Database.php) class directly within this directory is responsible for all database access.
 The other classes are divided into three namespaces: